Impact Investing vs ESG

 I still believe now, as I did then, that ESG and DEI mitigate risk and help identify long-term investment opportunities and returns.
 A growing number of investors seem to share that belief.

-From what I am seeing, more and more asset owners are asking advisory firms how they can align 100% of their assets to values.
+From what I am seeing, more and more asset owners are asking advisory firms how they can align 100% of their assets with their values.
 According to a recent poll conducted by Morgan Stanley Institute for Sustainable Investing and Morgan Stanley Wealth Management, 77% of individual investors globally are interested in investing in companies and funds that aim to achieve market-rate financial returns while also considering positive social and/or environmental impact and 54% say they anticipate increasing allocation to sustainable investments in the next year.²

 Where will these trends lead?
 Here are six topics that I believe will shape the sustainable and impact investing industry in 2024 and beyond.